Scaldev/Icros/README.md

-# Datum
+# Icros

-A Discord bot for databases.
+A Discord bot for events, with a database and other cool stuff.